Mikaela/mikaela.github.io/n/essentialsoftware.md

 - KDE Scanner app (in case of removing all flatpaks)
 - LibreOffice is world-famous office suite
 - Voikko is Finnish spellchecking support for it
+- gLabels is an easy answer to the infrequently-frequently question "how do I print this image X times on the same paper?"

 #### YouTube